webfactory/ssh-agent/README.md

 ## Usage

 1. Create an SSH key with sufficient access privileges.
 For security reasons, don't use your personal SSH key but set up a dedicated one for use in GitHub Actions.
 See below for a few hints if you are unsure about this step.
-2. In your repository, go to the *Settings > Secrets* menu and create a new secret called `SSH_PRIVATE_KEY`.
-Put the *unencrypted private* SSH key in `PEM` format into the contents field. <br>
+2. Make sure you don't have a passphrase set on the private key.
-  This key should start with `-----BEGIN RSA PRIVATE KEY-----`, consist of many lines and ends with `-----END RSA PRIVATE KEY-----`.
+3. In your repository, go to the *Settings > Secrets* menu and create a new secret.
+In this example, we'll call it `SSH_PRIVATE_KEY`.
+Put the contents of the *private* SSH key file into the contents field. <br>
-  You can just copy the key as-is from the private key file.
+  This key should start with `-----BEGIN ...
+PRIVATE KEY-----`, consist of many lines and ends with `-----END ...
+PRIVATE KEY-----`.
-3. In your workflow definition file, add the following step.
+4. In your workflow definition file, add the following step.
 Preferably this would be rather on top, near the `actions/checkout@v1` line.

 ```yaml
 # .github/workflows/my-workflow.yml